yoyonel/ModernGL/docs/reference/formats.rst

 in the buffer are passed to successive _instances_ during an instanced render call.
 So the same value is passed to every vertex within a particular instance.

-Multiple formats may be concatenated together, separated by spaces.
+Buffers contining interleaved values are represented by multiple space separated count-type-size triples.
 Hence:

 ``"2f 3u x /v"`` means two floats, followed by three ``u`` (unsigned bytes), and then ``x`` - a single byte of padding, for alignment.
 The ``/v`` indicates